-Security - Customer understands that all NXP products may be subject to unidentified or documented vulnerabilities.
+Security - Customer understands that all NXP products may be subject to unidentified vulnerabilities or may support established security standards or specifications with known limitations.
 Customer is responsible for the design and operation of its applications and products throughout their lifecycles to reduce the effect of these vulnerabilities on customer's applications and products.
 Customer's responsibility also extends to other open and/or proprietary technologies supported by NXP products for use in customer's applications.
 NXP accepts no liability for any vulnerability.
 Customer should regularly check security updates from NXP and follow up appropriately.
-Customer shall select products with security features that best meet rules, regulations, and standards of the intended application and make the ultimate design decisions regarding its products, regardless of any information or support that may be provided by NXP.
+Customer shall select products with security features that best meet rules, regulations, and standards of the intended application and make the ultimate design decisions regarding its products and is solely responsible for compliance with all legal, regulatory, and security related requirements concerning its products, regardless of any information or support that may be provided by NXP.

 NXP has a Product Security Incident Response Team (PSIRT) (reachable at PSIRT@nxp.com) that manages the investigation, reporting, and solution release to security vulnerabilities of NXP products.